 Meet the maker

 The Ale Apothecary is an artisanal brewery nestled in the hills of the Cascade Mountains.
-They age their beers in oak using old-world brewing methods.
-Beerheads love their flagship Sahalie and “The Beer Formerly Known As La Tache.”
-Drop them an email and set up a private tour.
+Founder Paul Arney ages his beers in oak using old-world brewing methods.
+Beerheads love his flagship Sahalie and “The Beer Formerly Known As La Tache.”
+Drop him an email and set up a private tour.

 You’ve gotta see this